ryankembrey/todo/README.md

 - View tasks with their respective deadlines.
 - Delete tasks by selecting their numbers.
 - Edit tasks to update names or deadlines.
+- Specify the file path directly as the first command-line argument for more flexibility in task storage.

 ## Getting Started